FlippieCoetser/Environment/README.md

 ![r-universe](https://flippiecoetser.r-universe.dev/badges/Environment)

 This R Package is used to Manage Environment Variables using the `.Renviron` file. `.Renviron` configuration file is part of the R ecosystem and well suited to manage sensitive information.

 This `Environment` package makes defining, reading and clearing environment variables straightforward.
 Four utility functions are provided to manage environment variables.
 These functions are:

-1. `Open.Config.File` - Opens the `.Renviron` configuration file in the IDE: RStudio or VSCode.
+1. `open.config.file` - Opens the `.Renviron` configuration file in the IDE: RStudio or VSCode.
-2. `Get.Env.Variable` - Gets the value of an environment variable by name, as stored in `.Renviron`
+2. `get.env.variable` - Gets the value of an environment variable by name, as stored in `.Renviron`
-3. `Cache.Env.Variable` - Caches the value of an environment variable by name, for current R session.
+3. `cache.env.variable` - Caches the value of an environment variable by name, for current R session.
-4. `Clear.Env.Variable` - Clears the value of an environment variable by name, for current R session.
+4. `clear.env.variable` - Clears the value of an environment variable by name, for current R session.

 Structural Validation of inputs are performed.
 Meaningful error messages are thrown to guide the user to troubleshoot any mistakes.